Halloween is a made up marketing event

 Calendar based marketing

 The traditional marketing plan.
-This is marketing created by the business.
-It’s based on the following areas.
+This is marketing that is created by the business.
+It’s typically based around the following areas.

 Customer based marketing